Miami Valley Christian Academy has persevered after a fire on its campus in May

 "We're just kind of looking at this and seeing this as a turning point for the program," Theisens said.
 "God's always had us.
 He always will.
 We've looked at this as a way to turn the corner and say, 'Hey let's start building new traditions.
 Let's remember the legacy of those who came before us but continue to build our own traditions and use this as a way to turn the corner and rise up from this.'"

-A fire during Memorial Day weekend, destroyed two large trailers, known as portable classrooms.
-Those buildings stored nearly all of MVCA's sports equipment including hundreds of uniforms from youth to high school levels.
+A fire during Memorial Day weekend destroyed two large trailers, known as portable classrooms.
+Those buildings stored nearly all of MVCA's sports equipment, including hundreds of uniforms from youth to high school levels.

 Everything from helmets to coaches' headsets to several other items had to be replaced.